auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ### Changing the Input to RTSP

-Finally, we'll demonstrate how you can easily switch the input to a live RTSP stream by updating the input_urls.
+Next, we'll demonstrate how you can easily switch the input to a live RTSP stream by updating the input_urls.
 For example, you can modify the existing `input.pbtxt` to process the same demo video, but this time streamed from an RTSP source, by using the following command:

 ```
 echo 'input_urls: "rtsp://vmss.auperatechnologies.com:554/face"' > input.pbtxt
 ```

+***NOTE:*** Optionally, feel free to experiment with different RTSP streams we've prepared [here](#test-rtsp-streams).
+However, in this tutorial, we'll continue to use `rtsp://vmss.auperatechnologies.com:554/face` as our go-to stream.

 Now you can run the same `avaser` command you ran before by passing this new input input file: